prebid/prebid-server/README.md

  * Accounts represent publishers, and are used for metrics aggregation and terms of service adherence.
 Requests without an active account will be rejected.
  * Domains are compared to the HTTP Referer header; all unknown/unapproved domains will be rejected.
+ * Bundles are compared to the `app.bundle` value; all unknown/unapproved bundles will be rejected.
  * Configs are used for server-side configuration of adapters, primarily for use with mobile apps where managing configs client-side is ineffective.

 # Up Next
- * Refine adapters and openrtb protocol (support burl? validation of responses?)
- * Support Prebid mobile SDK
+ * Limit adapters to one bid per ad unit
+ * NURL support
+ * Think through how deals work
- * Video and native
+ * Video
+ * Native